chrishart0/map-painter-io/docs/Roadmap.md

 ---

-## Sprint 3: Attack Mechanics & Strength Calculation
+## Sprint: Attack Mechanics & Strength Calculation

-### User Story 4: Attack Functionality
+### User Story: Attack Functionality

 - **Title:** Enable players to attack enemy states
 - **Description:** As a player, I want to attack an adjacent enemy state by spending resources so that I can capture it.